Candyman (1992 film)

-The film came to fruition after a chance meeting between Rose and Barker who recently completed his own film adaptation of Nightbreed (1990).
+The film came to fruition after a chance meeting between Rose and Barker who later completed his own film adaptation of Nightbreed (1990).
 Rose expressed interest in Barker's story "The Forbidden", and Barker agreed to license the rights.
 Where Barker's story revolved around the themes of the British class system in contemporary Liverpool, Rose chose to refit the story to Cabrini-Green's public housing development in Chicago and instead focus on the themes of race and social class in the inner-city United States.

-Candyman was theatrically released on October 16, 1992 by TriStar Pictures and PolyGram Filmed Entertainment.
-The film received generally positive reviews and grossed over $25 million in the US, where it was also regarded in some critical circles as a contemporary classic of horror cinema.
-It was followed by two sequels, Candyman: Farewell to the Flesh (1995) and Candyman: Day of the Dead (1999).
-A direct sequel of the same name was released on August 27, 2021.
+Candyman premiered at the 1992 Toronto International Film Festival, and was theatrically released on October 16, 1992, by TriStar Pictures and PolyGram Filmed Entertainment.
+It received generally positive reviews and grossed over $25 million in the US, where it was also regarded in some critical circles as a contemporary classic of horror cinema.
+It was followed by three sequels: Candyman: Farewell to the Flesh (1995), Candyman 3: Day of the Dead (1999), and Candyman (2021), which serves as a direct sequel to the original.